Ragularuban/redux-controller/README.md

 ## Why Redux Controllers
-You will find an easy way to create redux stores that can be easily integrated to react/react native/angular code base
+You will find an easy way to create redux stores that can be easily integrated to react/react native/angular code base i
+**Features**
+- Out of the box persistent
+- Ability to use existing reducers and middleware along with redux-controllers

 # Get Started